Janjan798/MAT496/README.txt

     Lesson 4(dynamic-breakpoints.ipynb):
         - Dynamic breakpoints, how to make the graph interrupt itself, like on a condition
         - We do this using NodeInterrupt
-        - Langsmith studio was malfunctioning so couldnt run that part of the code

         -CHANGES MADE:
             - Changed the dynamic breakpoint to get triggered if a number greater than 5 is inputted